zagrosman/FastScript/SDF2PDB/Readme.md

 # How to run 2DSDF2pdb.py

 You can run it using the previous commands.
 Please note that this script accepts 2D sdf files instead of 3D sdf files and the written codes have been modified a little bit.
+Please check [this file](https://github.com/zagrosman/FastScript/blob/master/SDF2PDB/2DSDF2pdb.py) to run this script.